 We (Brian and Marie) took over running the Seabirds and Seals boat trips in 2017, after founder Dr Jonathan Wills retired.
 We are both born Shetlander's and have thoroughly enjoyed all the tours we've taken so far and cannot wait to welcome all passengers onboard our Catamaran 'Seabird' to join us on a voyage around part of Shetland's fantastic coastline.

-During the Winter months, we are involved with assisting Scottish Natural Heritage with the seal counts and SOTEAG with the bird counts, well mostly Brian as Marie is busy with her relief posts in Social Care Work and also as Learing Support Worker in the Shetland Schools.
+During the Winter months, we are involved with assisting Scottish Natural Heritage with the seal counts and SOTEAG with the bird counts and most recently with RSPB.
+Well I say we, mostly Brian involved with the Winter counts as Marie is busy with her relief posts in Social Care Work in a care home and also as Learing Support Worker for children with additional support needs in the Shetland Schools.